-Board Responsibilities
+I. Board Responsibilities

 The Company is led by a proactive Board with a blend of good management and entrepreneurial skills, supported by Independent Directors who bring to the Board their diverse fields of training and experiences.
-The Board is primarily entrusted with the responsibility of setting the goals, strategies and the business and organisational policies of the Group.
+The Board is primarily entrusted with the responsibility of building a sustainable business as well as setting the goals, strategies and organisational policies of the Group.
 In formulating the goals and strategies of the Group, the Board is mindful of the importance of business sustainability and ensures that particular attention is given to promote sustainability.
-The Board also oversees the conduct of the Group's businesses, ensures various control systems are in place as well as regularly evaluates such systems to ensure its integrity.
+The Board also oversees the conduct of the Group's businesses, ensures various control systems are in place as well as regularly reviews and evaluates such systems to ensure its adequacy and integrity.

-The Board has established its Board Charter which sets out the functions, roles and responsibilities of the Board and individual Directors, authority of the Board, schedule of matters reserved for the Board's purview and so forth.
+The Board has established its Board Charter which sets out the functions, roles and responsibilities of the Board and individual Directors, authority of the Board, formal schedule of matters reserved for the Board's purview and so forth.
 The Board is guided by its Board Charter in discharging its duties and responsibilities.
 The Board Charter is made available on the Company's website at www.ecmlibra.com and shall be reviewed at least once a year and updated as and when necessary to align with changes in the regulatory requirements and circumstances, needs of the Company and business environment.